List of Tuscan consorts: House of Bourbon-Parma, 1801–1807

 The House of Bourbon-Parma ruled over Tuscany in the form of the Kingdom of Etruria until their own deposition by forces of Napoleon Bonaparte in 1807.

-Grand Duchess of Tuscany
+Grand ducal consorts of Tuscany

 House of Bonaparte, 1809–1814

 Elisa Bonaparte became the puppet ruler of Tuscany in 1809 by appointment from her own second older brother and King of Italy, Napoleon himself.
 She was the Grand Duchess of Tuscany as ruler, not as consort.